Connecting with our Roots: How Family Stories Shape our Lives – NEW

 From Census to Civil and Church Records

 Learn how to gather the information found on census records, analyze it, and then find other records that that prove or disprove those facts.
 Extracting information on census records is vital to finding more records.
 Learn how to calculate birth, marriage, and death dates, how to infer information and how to create a database to organize facts.
 Discover where to look to find government and church records that will have more accurate facts on your family.
 Follow the Franklin family from the 1921 Canada census in Saskatchewan to Ontario to England as you learn to use census, civil and church records to complete your family tree.

 The Art of Slow Genealogy

 Are you a genealogy tortoise or a hare?
-The hare rushes to find new documents, but genealogy tortoises create more accurate and thorough family trees.
+The hare rushes to find new documents, but genealogy tortoises create more accurate and thorough family trees by using a detailed research log.
 This step-by-step method suggests ways to slow down, cite your sources, and read and analyze records.
 This process results in a more accurate family history.

 Learn to do genealogy like a seasoned researcher.
 Follow these basic tips and you’ll research your family confidently and efficiently.
 Are you interested in becoming skilled at genealogy fundamentals such as: organizing the facts and sources, finding records, and evaluating the documents you found?
 This presentation will teach you the how to be proficient at tracking your family.

 We get in the rut of searching only our favorite websites.
 But there are many digitized records on the internet on various websites.
 This lecture will examine sites in Canada, Britain, and United States that contain online records.
 As well, we’ll look at websites that teach genealogists where to find even more records on the internet.